 - Payment Terms and Features. - Schedule of Benefits.

 Payment Terms and Features

-The table below provides an overview of Copays that apply when you receive certain Covered Health Services, and outlines the Plan's Annual Deductible and Out-of-Pocket Maximum.
+The table below provides an overview of the Plan's Annual Deductible and Out-of-Pocket Maximum.
+The deductible and out-of-pocket maximum consist of both medical and prescription drug eligible expenses.